andizq/pcafactory/examples/cldB_cloudfactory/README.rst

    python $PCAFACTORY/make_moment.py -i edgeon_phi90
    python $PCAFACTORY/make_moment.py -i edgeon_phi90 -u tau

-Alternatively, the bash script *all.sh* included in the *src/* folder runs the script for all the inclinations and units using the -i and -u flags.
+Alternatively, the bash script *run_all.sh* included in the *src/* folder runs the script for all the inclinations and units using the -i and -u flags.

 .. code-block:: bash

-   sh $PCAFACTORY/all.sh moment
+   sh $PCAFACTORY/run_all.sh moment

-The script executed by *all.sh* is determined by the accompanying argument in the command.
+The script executed by *run_all.sh* is determined by the accompanying argument in the command.
 You can use one from [moment, dendrogram, peaks, write, fit].

 8. Compute dendrograms on moment 0 maps to extract smaller-scale cloud portions.

 .. code-block:: bash

-   sh $PCAFACTORY/all.sh dendrogram
+   sh $PCAFACTORY/run_all.sh dendrogram

 .. image:: https://github.com/andizq/andizq.github.io/blob/master/pcafactory-data/examples-data/cldB_cloudfactory/img_moment0dendro_jypxl_faceon.png?raw=true
    :width: 30%

-9. Get coordinates from moment 0 peaks in dendrogram leaves (30 pc wide boxes will be centred on these peaks later on for further analysis).
-Also, the following script creates the folder ./portions_moment0 where information from cloud portions, colour codes, PCA outputs and figures will stored.
+9. The following script finds the coordinates from moment 0 peaks in dendrogram leaves and centres 30 pc wide boxes on them for the principal component analysis later on.
+It creates the folder *./portions_moment0* to store information from these cloud portion boxes and from colour codes.

 .. code-block:: bash

-   sh $PCAFACTORY/all.sh peaks
+   sh $PCAFACTORY/run_all.sh peaks

 .. image:: https://github.com/andizq/andizq.github.io/blob/master/pcafactory-data/examples-data/cldB_cloudfactory/img_moment0_jypxl_faceon.png?raw=true
    :width: 30%